ropensci-archive/roweb2/readme.md

 #### Installing Hugo for local preview

-The current version of Hugo on the server uses is defined in [netlify.toml](netlify.toml).
+The version of Hugo used by the server is defined in [netlify.toml](netlify.toml).

 To install Hugo locally, refer to [Hugo docs](https://gohugo.io/getting-started/installing/) or run `blogdown::install_hugo()`.